 There are a few ways to become a leak detective.
 Look under a sink when the tap is running to spot obvious leaks.
 Look for signs of water damage, like discoloration or warping around taps, sinks, and toilets.
 Check for any bulging or overly green patches in the garden, as well as associated smells, which could indicate a leak.

 To check for drainage problems, fill a sink and see if it is sluggish when draining.
-You can also listen for gurgling sounds, which could be a sign of a blockage.

 Pre-Purchase Plumbing Questions To Ask The Homeowner

 As well as testing out the plumbing, you should also get some vital information from the homeowner or real estate agent: